cloudpassage/don-bot/README.md

 No listening ports, it just establishes a connection to Slack and listens for messages where it's name is mentioned.
 Then it reaches out to the CloudPassage Halo API to gather information, and drops a report back into the channel where it was requested.

+This bot can optionally poll the Halo API events endpoint, and post all critical events into the configured channel.
+See below for details...

 Use a read-only CloudPassage Halo API key...